adambard/learnxinyminutes-docs/swift.html.markdown

 print("Build value: \(buildValue)") // Build value: 7

 /*
-    Optionals are a Swift language feature that allows you to store a `Some` or `None` value.
+    Optionals are a Swift language feature that either contains a value, or contains nil (no value) to indicate that a value is missing.
+    A question mark (?) after the type marks the value as optional.

     Because Swift requires every property to have a value, even nil must be explicitly stored as an Optional value.